oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

     Replace */exports/iso* with the name, and path of the directory you wish to use.

 4.  **Export Directory**
     To be accessible over the network using NFS the directory must be exported.
 NFS exports are controlled using the `/etc/exports` configuration file.
 Each export path appears on a separate line followed by a tab character and any additional NFS options.
-Exports to be attached to the Red Hat Enterprise Virtualization Manager must have the read, and write, options set.
+Exports to be attached to oVirt must have the read, and write, options set.

     To grant read, and write access to `/exports/iso` using NFS for example you add the following line to the `/etc/exports` file.